-The GPS provides direction and guidance to those who are planning, assessing, and making decisions on investment of over $4 billion a year from the National Land Transport Fund (NLTF).
+Over $4 billion a year from the National Land Transport Fund (NLTF) is allocated to land transport activities in the GPS that progress the government’s objectives and priorities for the land transport system.
 It also provides signals for a further $1 billion co-investment each year by local government.

 - Questions and Answers GPS 2021

 - GPS 2021 summary of engagement [PDF, 968 KB]